CoderHardlyKnower/D2LMessagingApp/README.md

 Replace "YOUR_SERVER_NAME_HERE" with your sql server name

 ## Apply database migrations
-Open the Package Manager Console
+- Open the Package Manager Console
-Run this command: Update-Database
+- Run this command: Update-Database
-This will set up the MessagingAppDB database in your local SQL Server.
+- This will set up the MessagingAppDB database in your local SQL Server, select https and run